WallarooLabs/wally/book/core-concepts/partitioning.md

 # Partitioning

-If all of the application state exists in one state object then only one computation at a time can access that state object.
+If all of the application state exists in one state object then only one state computation at a time can access that state object.
 In order to leverage concurrency, that state needs to be divided into multiple distinct state objects.
-Wallaroo can then automatically distribute these objects in a way that allows them to be accessed by computations in parallel.
+Wallaroo can then automatically distribute these objects in a way that allows them to be accessed by state computations in parallel.

 For example, in an application that keeps track of stock prices, the application state might be a dictionary where the stock symbol is used to look up the price of the stock.